Musk Postpones India Visit, Citing Heavy Tesla Obligations

 The decision to postpone comes after a hectic week at Tesla.
 Early Sunday, Musk announced in a memo to the company’s more than 140,000 employees that he was reducing headcount by more than 10% globally.
 Two top executives also departed.

 On Wednesday, the company said it will ask shareholders to vote again on a $56 billion compensation package for Musk that was voided by a Delaware court in January.
-And on Friday, it recalled almost 3,900 of its futuristic Cybertruck pickups to fix or replace accelerator pedals that can dislodge and cause the vehicle to unintentionally accelerate, increasing risk of a crash, and cut the price of most of its cars in the US by $2,000 as sales slow and inventories rise.
+And on Friday, Tesla recalled almost 3,900 Cybertruck pickups and cut the price of most of its cars in the US by $2,000 as sales slow and inventories rise.

-The company will also report first-quarter earnings Tuesday, having already said deliveries in the first three months of the year missed estimates by a wide margin.
-The stock has fallen more than 40% this year, slicing the automaker’s market value to less than $470 billion.
+The company will also report first-quarter earnings on April 23, having already reported vehicle deliveries that missed estimates by a wide margin.
+The stock has fallen more than 40% this year, dropping the automaker’s market value to less than $470 billion.

 Musk’s planned India visit was critical in terms of timing for both him and Modi.
-India has kicked off voting for its national elections where Modi is seeking a third term citing the nation’s economic rise.
-Investments from billionaires like Musk will burnish his appeal among voters.
+India has kicked off voting for its national elections where Modi is seeking a third term, citing the nation’s economic rise.
+Investments from billionaires like Musk would burnish his appeal among voters.

-A sizable investment by Tesla, on the other hand, would allow Musk to tap India’s booming electric vehicle market and counter slowing demand for EVs elsewhere.
-Tesla watchers, however, would want to see action on the ground after witnessing delays in previously announced projects such as the massive Mexico plant.
+A sizable investment by Tesla would enable Musk to tap into India’s burgeoning electric-vehicle market and counter slowing demand for EVs elsewhere.
+Tesla watchers, however, would want to see action on the ground after witnessing delays in previously announced projects such as constructing a massive plant in Mexico.

 --With assistance from Dana Hull and Bruce Einhorn.